Bordelaise Sauce Recipe

 - Butter – I always prefer unsalted butter to control the sodium content instead of the butter company.

-- Seasonings – Coarse salt and roughly cracked peppercorns are used to flavor this.
+- Seasonings – I use coarse salt and roughly cracked peppercorns to bring out the deep, savory flavors in this sauce.

 How to Make a Bordelaise Sauce